CSCfi/pebbles/doc/database_migrations.md

 It's always possible to just use the db.create_all() to create all database tables based on code at that point.
 This is what unit tests do to save time.
-Because production databases have a state in the form of the data in them we have to have migrations.
+Because production databases have a state in the form of the data in them, we have to have migrations.

 Database migration-related code is in migrations/.
 Migrations/env.py contains